-Aging brings with itself a host of medical issues that affect a vast majority of those above the age of 50.
+Ageing brings with it a host of medical issues that affect a vast majority of those above the age of 50.
 Let us find out the different medical issues that chair yoga can help you to avoid during the later years of your life.

-Chair Yoga for Senior Beginners – Medical Issues Chair Yoga Handles
+Chair Yoga for Seniors Beginners – Medical Issues Chair Yoga Handles

 A sedentary lifestyle in old age causes not just physical but psychological problems as well.
 Without any activity, your body starts producing an excess of the stress-inducing hormone Cortisol.

 The Chair Yoga poses to keep the body in continuous motion and reduces the production of Cortisol.
 Your body starts producing the feel-good hormones Endorphins to balance the brain activity.

 2. Heart Problems

 Chair Yoga is amongst the best relaxation exercises for seniors when it comes to taking care of many heart-related issues like high blood pressure and high levels of LDL cholesterol.
 The practice of chair yoga for only three months brings blood pressure and cholesterol levels back to normal.

 Yoga is a highly beneficial exercise regimen for people with Multiple Sclerosis.
 It helps improve body balance, and walking ability.
 You develop better cognitive functioning and minimize fatigue.